mhilmyh/feature-control/README.md

-# featureflag-php
+# Feature Control
-Feature Flag Manager for PHP
+Feature Control is a class helper that can manage and register features in application.